 After multiple write-ups, a final draft was completed.
 We chose to apply to Canada and U.S. patent departments first.
 Formal submittals were made and it took several years to finalize our efforts with the two countries.
 Once our claims were found to be sound and we obtained conditional approval, the patents were then publicized to see if any other country could object.
 In 2009, our claims were approved and we were issued with our first patent in Canada, followed by the U.S. in 2013.
 This proved that our patents were strong, and we could now proceed with patents in other countries.

 Since then, the PKA SoftTouch Micro-Needle has been granted a total of 21 patents in the following countries: Canada, United States, South Africa, New Zealand, Australia, Japan, India, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Poland, Spain, Sweden, Switzerland, United Kingdom.
 We also have patents pending in Argentina and Brazil.

-PKA SoftTouch Corp. is a leading-edge research and development company that has created a unique, revolutionary and proprietary device; the PKA SoftTouch Micro-Needle.
-This revolutionary device will replace the ubiquitous syringe in drug applications for the pharmaceutical, health care and veterinary industries by offering a precise, pain-free medication delivery in a safe and effective manner.
+PKA SoftTouch Corp. is a leading-edge research and development company that has created a unique proprietary device; the PKA SoftTouch Micro-Needle.
+This revolutionary device will replace the syringe for pharmaceutical, health care and veterinary industries by offering a precise, pain-free medication delivery in a safe and effective manner.